deejaygraham/deejaygraham.github.io/_posts/2015-02-15-sketchnote-challenge.markdown

     url: "http://gettingthingsdone.com/"
 ---

-The [Sketchnote Army](http://sketchnotearmy.com) website has been running a challenge to create a sketchnote to capture a snippet of time from episode #219 of the [Mac Power User's](http://5by5.tv/mpu/) podcast featuring [David Allen](http://gettingthingsdone.com/).
+The <a href="http://sketchnotearmy.com">Sketchnote Army</a> website has been running a challenge to create a sketchnote to capture a snippet of time from episode #219 of the <a href="http://5by5.tv/mpu/">Mac Power User's</a> podcast featuring <a href="http://gettingthingsdone.com/">David Allen</a>.

 ## Update